sini/nixkraken/docs/src/guide/notes/caveats.md

 Although users can login to their [GitKraken][gitkraken] account from within the application, **we recommend [using the dedicated process][doc-auth] to sign in with GitKraken** using the [`gk-login` package][doc-pkg-login].

 The security implications of using this authentication process are the same as using those available within the application, since it is replicating the code used by GitKraken.
-Also, the [code can easily be reviewed][repo-login-script] and is thoroughly documented.

 ::: tip **Key takeaway**